 Alpaca is sheared once a year.
 The first shearing will produce between 1.5 and 2 kg of "Baby Alpaca" fibre, while the subsequent shearing will produce up to 3 kg of "Alpaca" fibre.

 Alpaca fibre is classified according to its diameter: Alpaca, Baby Alpaca and Royal Alpaca.

-The diameter of the "Alpaca" fibre is 23.1 - 26.5 microns, that of the "Baby Alpaca" is about 14 - 23 microns while that of the "Royal Alpaca" is the result of the selection of the best and finest Baby Alpaca fibres whose diameter can fall to 12 microns.
+The diameter of "Alpaca" fibre is 23.1 - 26.5 microns, that of "Baby Alpaca" is about 14 - 23 microns while that of "Royal Alpaca" results from the selection of the best and finest Baby Alpaca fibres whose diameter can go down to 12 microns.

-By way of comparison, the diameter of a hair is about 60 microns.
+By way of comparison, the diameter of a human hair is around 60 microns.

-The Alpacas that produce this fibre evolve freely, raised in their natural habitat where they can feed in complete peace of mind.
-The fur articles we offer you come from animals that have died of natural causes.
+The Alpacas that produce this fibre, evolve in complete freedom, raised in their natural habitat where they can feed in complete peace of mind.

 Contact us for any additional information, we will be happy to answer your questions!

 Don't hesitate to also consult our Men's, Women's and Home & Decoration collections to discover all our Alpaca wool products!